Gush Etzion Junction

-Gush Etzion Junction (צומת גוש עציון), also known simply as Gush Junction, is a 120-dunam (0.12 km^{2}; 0.046 sq mi) business, commercial and tourism center in the southern West Bank, which serves as the entry point to the Gush Etzion bloc of settlements.
+Gush Etzion Junction (צומת גוש עציון), also known simply as Gush Junction, is a 120 dunam business, commercial and tourism center in the southern West Bank, which serves as the entry point to the Gush Etzion bloc of settlements.
 It is administered by the Gush Etzion Regional Council.

-Long known as a "congenial meeting spot for Israelis and Palestinians," in the fall of 2015 the junction was the site of about ten Palestinian attacks against Israelis.
+Long known as a "congenial meeting spot for Israelis and Palestinians," in the autumn of 2015 the junction was the site of about ten Palestinian attacks against Israelis.

 Geography

 Gush Etzion Junction is located in the northern Judean Hills at about 950 m above sea level.
-The junction is a 25-meter (82 ft) diameter roundabout at the intersection of Route 60 and Route 367.
+The junction is a 25 m diameter roundabout at the intersection of Route 60 and Route 367.
 Nearby communities include Efrat, Elazar, Alon Shvut, Kfar Etzion, Migdal Oz and Beit Fajjar.
-It is a 15-minute drive to the southern Jerusalem neighborhood of Gilo and approximately 70 minutes' drive to Tel Aviv.
+It is a 15-minute drive to the southern Jerusalem neighborhood of Gilo.

 History

 In 1926, Zichron David purchased lands that included the area of this junction, with the aim of establishing a Jewish settlement on the Jerusalem-Hebron highway.
-In 1927, Migdal Eder was established near this junction as the first modern Jewish settlement in Gush Etzion.
-However, this settlement was destroyed during the 1929 Palestine riots only two years later.

 In 1933, Shmuel Zvi Holtzman purchased the place from Zichron David.
 He then established a clinic at this junction for both Jewish and Arab residents living in the area to maintain good neighborly relations.
-The clinic building was abandonned during the 1936 Arab Revolt, and it is now a kiosk at the junction.